RafalJachimczyk/pki-jwt-exchange-prototype/readme.md

 JWT microservice requires client applications (services) to present their client certificate which is then validated against a table of known CAs.
 This microservice also signs any JWTs issued by it's private key.

+#### Note to myself
+We should be able to load multiple CA certs so that client certs generated from these are OK.

 For the prototype we will generate the root CA certificate, which can then be used to generate client and server certificates and private key pairs:

 `$ mkdir pki`